-74. To minimize any possible divergence in judgment, all RAE subject panels will be asked to make reference to the following amplifications to the definition in paragraph 71 above:
+To minimize any possible divergence in judgment, all RAE subject 74. panels will be asked to make reference to the following amplifications to the definition in paragraph 71 above:

-it is intended that evaluation should be made with reference to the best international norms in the mainstream of that discipline or sub-discipline.
-It is possible that in some particular disciplines, such International excellence This should not be equated with output items published outside of Hong Kong or the region; rather it is intended that evaluation should be made with reference to the best international norms in the mainstream of that discipline or sub-discipline.
-It is possible that in some particular disciplines, such norms are set by output items published in Hong Kong or the region. -- ----------------------------- --

-International vs. A distinction should be made between (a) a local publication that is local because it addresses local issues, and (b) a publication that is local because it does not meet the standards of rigour and scholarship expected internationally in the mainstream of that discipline.
+International excellence This should not be equated with output items published outside of Hong Kong or the region; rather it is intended that evaluation should be made with reference to the best international norms in the mainstream of that discipline or sub-discipline.
+It is possible that in some particular disciplines, such norms are set by output items published in Hong Kong or the region.
+International vs. local A distinction should be made between (a) a publication that is local because it addresses local issues, and (b) a publication that is local because it does not meet the standards of rigour and scholarship expected internationally in the mainstream of that discipline.
 In the former case, the item will not be discounted; in the latter, it will be.

 75. The RAE panels will be expected to view the submission as a whole, and not score each item individually.
-In particular, panels will be asked not to define thresholds for each item or give fractions on n/6.
-Although each eligible staff member may submit up to 6 items for assessment, each RAE panel will need to strive to make an evaluation on the basis of what it regards as the best 4.
-Thus, for those which do not quite reach the threshold on the basis of these 4 items, RAE panels need not consider the 5th and/or the 6th item.
-It is believed that in the majority of cases, a clear decision should be able to be made on the basis of 4 items.
+In particular, panels will be asked not to define thresholds for each item or give fractions on n/5.
+Although each eligible staff member may submit up to 5 items (plus possibly an exceptional item) for assessment, each RAE panel will need to strive to make an evaluation on the basis of what it regards as the best 3.
+Thus, for those which do not quite reach the threshold on the basis of these 3 (or 4 if an exceptional item is submitted) items, RAE panels need not consider the 4^{th} , 5^{th} and/or the 6^{th} item.
+It is believed that in the majority of cases, a clear decision should be able to be made on the basis of 3 items.
 Moreover, the quality of each item will be judged on its own merits and not solely in terms of its category (e.g. a journal paper is not necessarily of higher or lower merit than a book chapter, nor is a refereed article necessarily of higher or lower merit than an unrefereed one), venue or language of publication.
 Individual RAE panels will attempt to decide their own thresholds, calibrate with one and other, and consider common working procedures as soon as they are formed.